TIMELINE-India's moves to curb iron ore exports, mining

 2012

-Category A mines or mines of more than 50 hectares in Karnataka.
+of Category A mines or mines of more than 50 hectares in

 May 4 -- Odisha mulls a 4 percent cut in its output to curb